-The high species variety in marine ecosystems such as coastal seas, lagoons, estuaries, mangroves, coral reefs and deep oceanic waters, with nature's 'best practices' everywhere aids to relate structure with function in natural materials, structures and processes and helps to increase awareness about the natural resources surrounding us.
-With the concept of 3D Corporate Tourism the potential of Malaysian marine ecosystems is used in a sustainable way and the management of marine resources for human and environmental wellbeing is fostered, without exploiting the natural resources or removing anything else from the ecosystem apart from ideas.
-In this way, the value of marine ecosystems is increasing in the minds of policy makers and threshold countries have the opportunity to contribute highly valued inputs to the international research and development elite, as well as train their local experts in very important future technologies.
-The possibility to perform first investigations directly on-site (e.g. at the UKM Marine Ecosystem Research Centre EKOMAR and Malaysian marine parks), and subsequent deeper and more detailed investigations at the home institution fosters collaborations and results in synergistic effects across borders.
+The high species variety in the rainforest, with nature's "best practices" everywhere aids to relate structure with function in natural materials, structures and processes and helps to increase awareness about the natural resources surrounding us.
+With the concept of "3D Corporate Tourism" the potential of the virgin rainforests is used in a sustainable way, without exploiting the natural resources or removing anything else from the jungle apart from ideas.
+In this way, the value of the virgin forests is increasing in the minds of policy makers and threshold countries have the opportunity to contribute highly valued inputs to the international research and development elite, as well as train their local experts in very important future technologies.
+The possibility to perform first investigations directly on-site, and subsequent deeper and more detailed investigations at the home institution fosters collaborations and results in synergistic effects across borders.